 The Clinical Records coordinator and supervisor are responsible for the destruction of files once each year.
 Hardcopy files are shredded on-site.
 A cross-check is performed between a computer printout and the hardcopy files to ensure that all files are accounted for, and to prevent accidental destruction of files before the end of the period.
 Any missing hardcopy files are added to the printouts used for subsequent years.
-Electronic files are deleted.
-Registration information collected for participants in non-treatment groups, such as name, address, and date of birth, will be destroyed in the next fiscal year following the group.
-Partially completed intake records will be retained for one year and then destroyed if the intake is not completed.
+Electronic files are deleted, except for Family Group Conferencing records where the data is de-identified rather than deleted.

 81 The East Mall

 For more information, you can contact the Information and Privacy Commissioner of Ontario: